marrinosnis/repos-master-changer/README.md

 # repos-master-changer
 A powerful bash script which can add&commit, push, edit the context of specific files using the `sed` tool.
 That script was created for massive editing committing and pushing **the same changes** to many repos simultaneously.
 In that way unexpected typos and possible errors were avoided.
-Also reduce the times of doing same steps.
+Also reduce the times of doing the same steps.

 The script was written in `3.2.57(1)-release (arm64-apple-darwin22)` bash version, but it will be updated in the future to use the
 `4.3.46(1)-release (x86_64-apple-darwin14.5.0)`.
 To make sure you have the correct version in your machine, open a terminal and execute